Business

 The Netherlands is also a compact country in terms of geography with a dense population.
 Urban renewal projects are always taking place in the cities, and public spaces are pleasant for all.

-Cycling routes and pedestrianisation makes the Netherlands a nice easy place to live and work, with commuting relatively cheap and simple when compared with the UK.
+Cycling routes and pedestrianisation make the Netherlands a nice easy place to live and work, with commuting relatively cheap and simple when compared with the UK.
 The size and density of the country and its population make it a ripe market for new customers too.

 One of the biggest benefits of opening a business in the Netherlands is that you have access to some of the best trade links and routes anywhere in the world.